Configure IPsec Support for Windows PE Client

-- In the Endpoints section, add the IP addresses of the Windows PE machines (Endpoint 1) and the local machine (Endpoint 2), and then click Next.
+In the Endpoints section, add the IP addresses of the Windows PE computers (Endpoint 1) and the local computer (Endpoint 2), and then click Next.

-- In the Requirements section, select Require Authentication for inbound and outbound connections option, and then click Next.
+In the Requirements section, select the Require Authentication for inbound and outbound connections option, and then click Next.

-- In Customize Advanced Authentication Methods, in the Second authentication area, click Add., and then, in Second Authentication Method, select User (NTLMv2) option, click OK, and then click OK again.
+In Customize Advanced Authentication Methods, in the Second authentication area, click Add, and then, in Second Authentication Method, select User (NTLMv2), click OK, and then click OK again.

 The New Connection Security Rule Wizard window opens.